-This Topic Paper is intended to be read and used in conjunction with the five other planning topic papers.
+This Background Paper is intended to be read and used in conjunction with the other background papers that support the Local Plan Part 1.

 Further advice on these papers can be obtained from the Planning Policy Team at North Dorset District Council.